UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/01_CONTENT_&_CODE.md

-# Requirements for content editors for the Pantheon/Drupal Research Data Hub Website
+# Requirements for content editors for the Pantheon/Drupal Research Computing and Data Website

 ## Content Editors: